uncss/uncss/README.md

     uncss(raw_html, options, function (output) {
         console.log(output);
     });

+#### Options in depth: ####
+- __compress__ [Boolean]: Whether the CSS output should be compressed.
+- __ignore__ [Array]: provide a list of selectors that should not be removed by UnCSS.
+For example, styles added by user interaction with the page (hover, click), since those are not detectable by UnCSS yet.
+Both literal names and regex patterns are recognized.
+- __csspath__ [String]: Path where the CSS files are related to the html files.
+By default, UnCSS uses the path specified in the <link rel="stylesheet" href="path/to/file.css"\>
+- __stylesheets__ [Array]: Force the list of stylesheets to optimize using a path relative to the `Gruntfile.js`.
+Otherwise, it extracts the stylesheets from the html files.
+- __timeout__ [Number]: Specify how long to wait for the JS to be loaded.

 ### grunt-uncss ###
 If you are looking for the grunt plugin, head over to [grunt-uncss](https://github.com/addyosmani/grunt-uncss), created by @addyosmani